VFTCB Reminds about Schuylkill River Greenways Grant Application Window for 2023 Restoration Fund - NewsBreak

 - $37.7 million in tax revenue

-The Schulykill River traverses Montgomery County in a east-west ribbon that winds its way from Bala Cynwyd to Pottstown.
+The Schulykill River traverses Montgomery County in a east-west ribbon that winds its way 35 miles from Bala Cynwyd to Pottstown.

 The fund was created in 2006 through a unique public-private partnership among: